Menu

 Career Value:

 Students can go onto studying various fields at university which are either directly or indirectly linked to geography.
 Geography also provides you with an insight into a range of practical, social, economic and environmental issues.
-In addition to core geographic skills, for example field work and the use of specialist field equipment, preparing maps and diagrams, and using social survey and interpretative methods, you also develop a range of key skills that are relevant to many jobs and sectors.
+In addition to core geographic skills (for example, field work and the use of specialist field equipment, preparing maps and diagrams, and using social survey and interpretative methods), you also develop a range of key skills that are relevant to many jobs and sectors.
 Jobs include:

 • Commercial/residential surveyor